abhishekmallav/Conky-Themes/readme.md

 3. If you want to autostart conky at login/startup

-   * copy Conky.desktop file to .config/autostart
+   * *copy Conky.desktop file to HOME/.config/autostart*

 ### If you want to further customize the script refer the below documentation